BATspock/CodeFunDo2018/README.md

 # CodeFunDo++ 2018 - Team *Paranormal Penguins*

-## Floodlights - Minimizing the impact of floods
+## 'Floodlights' - Minimizing the impact of floods

 ### Introduction
 Floods are among the most common (and most devastating) of natural disasters.
 In fact, [this report](https://reliefweb.int/sites/reliefweb.int/files/resources/COP21_WeatherDisastersReport_2015_FINAL.pdf) presented by the Centre for Research on the Epidemiology of Disasters concluded that between 1995 and 2015, floods accounted for nearly 43% of all natural disasters.